Chlortoluron: Mechanism of action

 The phenylurea class of herbicides including chlortoluron are inhibitors of photosynthesis.
 They block the QB plastoquinone binding site of photosystem II, preventing electron flow from QA to QB.
 This interrupts the photosynthetic electron transport chain and kills the plant.

+Chlortoluron is in the Group C, (Australia), C2 (global), Group 7, (numeric), herbicide resistance class.

 Usage

 Chlortoluron was first licensed for use in the European Union in 1994 and this has been extended, currently until October 2021.
 It is now mainly used in mixture with other herbicides including diflufenican and pendimethalin.